parrt/msds692/notes/selenium.md

 value="">
 ```

-We need to insert our username there and then click the "NEXT" button, which we has this HTML:
+We need to insert our username there and then click the "NEXT" button (using `click()` function), which we has this HTML:

 ```html
 <div role="button" tabindex="0" class="css-18t94o4 css-1dbjc4n r-42olwf